gh-cli-for-education/gh-education/docs/src/temas/interpretation/ast-interpretation.md

 ```

 The interpretation of `Apply` nodes is more involved.
-We divided into two types of itnerpretation.
+We divided into two types of interpretation.

 ### Specials nodes